 RMR has the longest vertical drop on the continent (5,620 feet), giving it high marks for Challenge, as well as Value and Overall Satisfaction.
 The uniquely authentic Victorian burg at the resort’s foot also continues to win hearts.
 “Revelstoke, the town, is one of the most charming mountain towns in North America.”
 We concur. — Matt Coté

-- WHAT’S NEW: The Stellar quad bridges the gap between the Stoke and Ripper chairs, offering new beginner and intermediate terrain and relief of bottlenecking at the other lifts.
+- WHAT’S NEW FOR 2020: The Stellar quad bridges the gap between the Stoke and Ripper chairs, offering new beginner and intermediate terrain and relief of bottlenecking at the other lifts.

 - BRAGGING RIGHTS: Kill the Banker.
 Almost 3,000 vertical feet of bumps and cliffs right under the gondola.